 Academic Matters

-From the gentle introduction to learning in Nursery School through the steps taken towards independence in the Junior School to tailoring a Senior Curriculum of Nat 5, Highers and Advanced Highers, our flexible curriculum ensures a rich variety of pathways to suit the ambitions of each pupil.
+From the gentle introduction to learning in the Nursery through the steps taken towards independence in the Junior School to tailoring a Senior Curriculum of Nat 5, Highers and Advanced Highers, our flexible curriculum ensures a rich variety of pathways to suit the ambitions of each pupil.

 Nursery